A South Carolina man is set to become the first executed by firing squad in 15 years

 South Carolina turned to the firing squad as it struggled to find alternate methods to execute condemned inmates.
 By the beginning of this decade, the state’s supply of lethal injection drugs was gone and no company would sell more except anonymously, which was not allowed at the time.
 Judges would not set execution dates if the electric chair was the only method.
 Thirteen years elapsed between executions, and cases of death row inmates started to pile up.

-A Democratic lawmaker suggested a firing squad if the state was going to keep capital punishment.
+A Democratic lawmaker in South Carolina suggested a firing squad if the state was going to keep capital punishment.
 Supporters cited U.S. Supreme Court Justice Sonia Sotomayor, who wrote in a 2017 dissent that “in addition to being near instant, death by shooting may also be comparatively painless.”

 Sigmon has been close to death before.
 He had execution dates set three times, but each time it was when the state didn’t have lethal injection drugs and judges halted his death warrant because he couldn’t choose that method.